 I’ve created the Electric Phantom to bring together those who escape the afterworld and our reality, the modern world, electric and digital.

-Above seeking a sense of accomplishment during the creating processes, to improve my skills in digital art and multimedia (see portfolio), and measuring a different industry (music, art, B2C), I aim to revive French writers and offer meaningful art with The Electric Phantom project.
+Above seeking a sense of accomplishment during the creating processes, I aim to revive French writers and offer meaningful art with The Electric Phantom project.

 Bringing old memories, French literature, and composing about some past experiences, can give you, ultimately, some refreshing thoughts and help you to appreciate our era, to find a well-balanced lifestyle.
 Perhaps, to be a happy Goth!